 1. LCP measures the time the page’s main content takes to render.
 The ideal score for LCP is 2.5 seconds or less.

-2. FID measures the time it takes for a user’s first interaction with a page to be registered.
-The ideal score for FID is 100 milliseconds or less.
+2. INP measures the load time of a website’s server.
+The ideal score for INP is 0.2 seconds or less.

 3. CLS measures the degree of unexpected movement in a page’s layout.
 The ideal score for CLS is 0.1 or less.